Dell Children’s Wants To Offer The Best Healthcare In The Nation To Our Children, Right Here At Home.

 Cancer Care: Children’s Blood and Cancer Center of Excellence

 Children’s Blood and Cancer Center (CBCC) is currently the only cancer center in the region just for children.
 However, patients requiring a higher level of care must travel outside the region for services.
 For the CBCC to become the regional leader, clinic expansion and investments in advanced diagnostics and therapeutics are necessary.
 As a Center of Excellence, young patients will receive all care in one place, close to home, and our Oncology/Hematology specialists will build the foundation for a stem cell/bone marrow transplant program.
-Dell Children’s and Dell Medical School are jointly recruiting a distinguished Section Chief of Oncology/Hematology for this Center.
+Dell Children’s and Dell Medical School have jointly recruited a distinguished Section Chief of Oncology/Hematology for this Center.